SonicSkunk/DuckingSpace/README.md

 ### Acknowledgments

-    HISE - The framework used to develop this plugin FAUST - For the reverb algorithm.
+    HISE - The amazing framework used to develop this plugin FAUST - For the reverb algorithm.
     JUCE - The platform for building cross-platform audio applications